IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 {{< fig src="lit_tent.jpg" class="max-w-xs" align="right" >}}

 Join us for a magical, memorable hour of reading...CAMP STYLE!
-Mark your calendars for Thursday, March 19 from 6:30-7:30 pm for our 'Camp Out with a Good Book' event.
-Bring a book or two, a flashlight or battery lantern, and get cozy in the Island View 'campground' set up in the school theater.
+Mark your calendars for **Thursday, March 19 from 6:30-7:30 pm for our 'Camp Out with a Good Book' event**.
+Bring a book or two, a flashlight or battery-powered lantern, and get cozy in the Island View 'campground' set up in the school theater.

 Volunteers are needed for this event, especially those willing to lend/set-up tents and camp chairs.
 [Sign-up here](https://www.signupgenius.com/go/10c0d44aead2da3f58-camp).